Infostrux-Solutions/terraform-snowflake-rbac-infra/README.md

 # terraform-snowflake-rbac-infra
-The infrastructure stack deploys snowflake databases, warehouses, and grants based on the configuration in the `./config` directory.
+The infrastructure stack deploys snowflake databases, warehouses, roles, and grants based on the configuration in the `./config` directory.
 See `Configuration` below.

 ## Prerequisites